shivangi999/shivangi999/README.md

 - 👋 Hi, I’m Shivangi Rawat
 - 👀 I’m interested in coing, coding and coding....
-- 🌱 I’m currently learning MERN full stack development
+- 🌱 I’m currently learning  full stack development
 - 💞️ I’m looking to collaborate on new projects...
-- 📫 How to reach me -> do mail me on shivangirawattt@gmail.com
+- 📫 How to reach me -> do mail me on shivangirawat030@gmail.com